TotoroTron/ece509-final/README.md

 ### `admm/`

 **Description:** Our first dive into the Alternating Direction Method of Multipliers (ADMM) algorithm.
-This directory contains Jupyter notebooks used to perform experiments on simple problems to understand the fundamentals of ADMM.
+Contains Jupyter notebooks used to perform experiments on a simple quadratic problem to understand the fundamentals of ADMM.

 ### `lasso/`

-**Description:** Our first attempt to apply ADMM to the Lasso problem in Jupyter notesbooks
+**Description:** Our first attempt to apply ADMM to the Lasso regression in Jupyter notebooks.

 ### `hello_mpi/`

-**Description:** Our introductory exploration into using the Message Passing Interface (MPI).
-This directory includes examples and experiments demonstrating how to use MPI for distributing large computational tasks across multiple CPU nodes in a computer cluster.
+**Description:** Our first dive into the Message Passing Interface (MPI) adapted to Python, mpi4py.
+Contains simple problems using Scatter, Broadcast, and Gather to split up large tasks among multiple nodes in a computer cluster.

 ### `dist_lasso/`

-**Description:** Our investigation into distributed global consensus using ADMM.
-This directory focuses on the distributed implementation of the Lasso problem, employing ADMM techniques to achieve consensus in distributed system.
-Directories square_2800x2800, tall_4000x2000, and wide_2000x4000 contains test results from LASSO regression on input matrices of dimensions described by the directory name.
+**Description:** Our investigation into distributed ADMM using the global consensus strategy applied to the Lasso regression problem.
+Implemented with MPI.
+Test results for square, tall, and wide input data matrices.
+Dense matrices.